Stenerson/PagingViewContainer/README.md

     [self.view addSubview:aContainer];

-Check out the sample project for working examples.
+Check out the sample project for working examples in both a UIViewController and a UITableViewController.

-This is a work in progress and more functionality and examples (and cleaner code) will be available in the future.
+This is a work in progress/proof of concept; more functionality and examples (and better code) will be available in the future.

+If you have suggestions and/or improvements please fork and submit a pull request.
+This is by no means optimized but I appreciate any and all feedback.